Lupusa87/BlazorWindowHelper/README.md

 ![](https://placehold.it/15/ffffff/000000?text=+)

-This repos has helpers for window events like scroll, resize, keyboard events on window level and some another useful stuff.
+This repo has helpers for window level events like scroll, resize, keyboard events and some another useful stuff.

+Helper is available on [nuget](https://www.nuget.org/packages/BlazorWindowHelper)